Arjun-P17/Habitly/README.md

 ## Habitly - A habit tracking site

 Habity is a web app that tracks a collection of habits (Exercise, Diet, Reading, Meditation, Entertainment).

-#### A NEXT.js app with a NodeJS Backend
+It is a NEXT.js app with a NodeJS Backend.

 ### How to run the app
 Run the commands as below, only the dev scripts are currently implemented.